nycmeshnet/docs/content/networking/vpnl2tpipsec.md

 <details>
 <summary>Expand to view instructions...</summary>

 See [Apple Support: Set up a VPN Connection](https://support.apple.com/guide/mac-help/set-up-a-vpn-connection-on-mac-mchlp2963/10.14/mac/10.14).
 Be sure to use the appropriate authentication credentials for your connection.
-For an anonymous connection, enter `nycmesh` as the "account name" and `nycmeshnet` in both the User Authentication's "password" field *and* the Machine Authentication's "Shared Secret" field.
+For an anonymous connection, enter `your personal user name` as the "account name" and `your personal user name` in the User Authentication's "password" field *and* 'nycmeshnet' the Machine Authentication's "Shared Secret" field.
 </details>

 ### Apple iOS